 The Cooking Gene: A Journey Through African American Culinary History in the Old South, written by Michael W. Twitty, is an incredibly detailed personal memoir with a focus on Southern cuisine, food culture, and genealogy.
 Many of the chapters end with a collection of one to three recipes for dishes such as West African Brisket, Hoecake, Fried Apples, Red Straw Persimmon Beer, Catfish Stew, and New Year’s Day Black-Eyed Peas.
 I will also be sharing Twitty’s recipe for Sweet Potato Pie at the end of the review.

 Disclosure: I received a copy of this book from Amistad in exchange for my honest review.
 All comments and opinions are my own.
-This post contains affiliate links.
+This post contains Amazon affiliate links.
+If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Beginning with The Cooking Gene project in 2011, Twitty has worked to connect the food history of his ancestry from slavery to freedom in America back to West and Central Africa to promote the recognition of African Americans’ contributions to Southern cuisine.
 This work led to The Southern Discomfort Tour in 2012 where he traveled from Maryland to Louisiana visiting the sites of his ancestors, living relatives, plantation kitchens, cemeteries, and more while conducting research, giving cooking demonstrations, and lecturing along the way.